 Crude Steel Production

 CIS is a low cost region in which to produce steel, predominantly due to the abundance of steelmaking raw materials and low cost energy supplies.
 Crude steel production reached a recent peak in 2007 with both 2008 and 2009 seeing significant reductions.
-After a small recovery in 2010 and 2011, steel production has been on a decline for the past four years, with a 2015 figure, that has been affected by the unrest in Ukraine, some 18% below the 2007 output tonnage.
+After a small recovery in 2010 and 2011, steel production has been on a decline for the past four years, with a 2015 figure, which was affected by the unrest in Ukraine, some 18% below the 2007 output tonnage.
+CIS output has effectively been maintained in 2016.

 World Steel Association crude steel production data for the CIS region is summarised below.